MichaelRoussel/MusicFestival/README.md

 # Music Festival
-A Music Festival management application
-Drake Esdon and Michael Roussel
+A Music Festival management application by Drake Esdon and Michael Roussel